benweier/Schemr/readme.md

 The "Schemr: Previous scheme" `ctrl+alt+f8` (Windows/Linux) `super+alt+f8` (OSX)command will skip to the previous scheme available.

-# Sublime Text 3 compatibility
+# Sublime Text version compatibility
-ST3 support is limited to `.tmTheme` files located in your `/Packages/` directory.
-Schemes saved as `.sublime-package` files (such as through [Package Control](http://wbond.net/sublime_packages/package_control)) in the `/Installed Packages/` directory are not yet supported.

-Temporary workaround: unzip the `.sublime-package` file to a folder in the `/Packages/` directory.
+Schemr is fully compatible with Sublime Text 2 and 3.
+Standalone `tmTheme` files can be placed anywhere within the `/Packages/` folder while `.sublime-packages` files downloaded through [Package Control](http://wbond.net/sublime_packages/package_control) must start with "Color Scheme - " to be usable in Schemr.